We may not need them but a recent survey from Clearway Car Finance has found out more than half of cars in the UK are still displaying a tax disc.

 Join Swagbucks here >>

-On 1 October 2014, the paper tax disc was abolished as the DVLA moved car tax records and payments online saving a whopping £10 million per year!!
-Just to make clear that you still need car tax it’s just that you no longer get a paper disc to display anymore.
+On 1 October 2014, the paper tax disc was abolished as the DVLA moved car tax records and payments online, saving a whopping £10 million per year!!
+Just to make clear, you still need car tax; it’s just that you no longer get a paper disc to display.

 With the tax disc being on every car in the UK since 1921, it seems strange to see them without one but that actually isn’t the case.

-With the survey from Clearway finding that over half of drivers still display the paper tax disc proudly on their windscreens, it seems that drivers are in no rush to get rid.
+A Clearway survey found that over half of drivers still proudly display the paper tax disc on their windscreens, suggesting that drivers are in no rush to get rid of it.

-And it’s not just a case of forgetting to remove it as one-in-two said having the disc remain in place is a timely reminder when it needs to be renewed, and 8% leaving there because it would just look odd without one.
+And it’s not just a case of forgetting to remove it.
+One-in-two said having the disc remain in place is a timely reminder when it needs to be renewed, and 8% left it there because it would just look odd without one.

-Whatever the reason, with the paper tax disc, no longer needed another group of people have been hitting the headlines – velologists.
+Whatever the reason, with the paper tax disc no longer needed, another group of people has been hitting the headlines – velologists.

 What’s a velologist?

-A velologist, or velology being the better term, is the study and collection of vehicle tax discs – yes that really is a thing!!
+A velologist, or velology, is the study and collection of vehicle tax discs—yes, that really is a thing!!

-This isn’t just a new thing either but since the end of tax discs, Velology has become a lot more popular.
+This isn’t new, either.
+Since the end of tax discs, Velology has become much more popular.

 But why is velology getting popular?